DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## The `print()` function

 In the previous section, we calculated `z = x/y`, but Python simply computed the answer, it didn't report it back to us.
-That's standard.
-If we want to know the result of the calculation, we need to tell Python to report it back to us.
+That's how Python (and other languages) typically work.
+If we want the result reported back to us, we need to say so.
 The simplest way to do this is with the print function.
 The print function prints whatever we include in parentheses after the word print.
 If we want to print more than one thing, we separate them with commas.
 That's the general structure of **functions** in Python:  a name (in this case `print`) followed by inputs (known as "arguments") in parentheses that are separated by commas.

 If we want to verify the calculation of `z`, we could type `print(z)` in the IPython console.
 (If we're in the console, we could simply type `z`, but in other contexts we need the `print()` function.)
 The input and output look like this:
 ```